Figure 1. Human brain, lateral view.

 Figure 3.
 Human brain, lateral cross-section.

 In humans and other vertebrates, the brain is the enlarged anterior portion of the central nervous system.
-It is encased within the cranium and is continuous with the spinal cord.
+It is encased within the cranium of the skull and is continuous with the spinal cord.
 It is surrounded by three membranes, called meninges, and is bathed in cerebrospinal fluid, which fills the internal cavities, known as ventricles.

 The brain serves as the main coordinating center for nervous activity, receiving information in the form of nerve impulses from sensory organs, interpreting it, and transmitting signals to muscles and other effectors.
 It is also the seat of intelligence and memory.